 About our work

-Our long term aim is to see the passing of assisted dying legislation, until this happens we will work to ensure that every UK citizen has a Good Death within the current legal framework.
+Our long term aim is to see the passing of assisted dying legislation, until this happens we will work to ensure that every citizen has a Good Death within the current legal framework.

 What do we support?